-PopCom reported that there are about 1.2 million children having children every year.
+PopCom reported that about 1.2 million children had children over a 10-year period.
 Around 30,000 of these young mothers have experienced repeated pregnancies, which PopCom Executive Director Juan Antonio Perez III dubs the even larger emergency.

 “This issue affects the very essence of the country’s development, because the state of young people today will affect the state of our collective future,” he said in a conference on Wednesday.

 Teenage pregnancy causes P33 billion in economic losses, and curbing it would lead to national development, said Perez III.

 While Perez said some local government units (LGUs) extend some forms of support for adolescent parents, there is currently no organized system of social protection for teen mothers.
 He said there are around 150,000 adolescent-led families that lack the support they need, despite the passage of the Reproductive Health (RH) Law in 2012.